matthewysun2020/tourneyman/README.md

 ## How do I use the app?
 (WIP)

-**1. Run the application.** The app will return a URL that you can access that takes you to the homepage for the tournament.
+**1. Run the application.** The app will return a URL that you can access that takes you to the homepage for the tournament manager.

-**2. Create a tournament.** Access the given URL from any device.
-Click the New Tournament button, enter an integer ID, and select a tournament format.
+**2. Create a new tournament.** Click the New Tournament button, enter an integer ID, and select a tournament format.